antzm/python-intro/sage-maker.md

 By default, only the basic instance types are available and thus, in order to use a more powerful instance type we need to request an instance type increase by submiting the appropriate request to the AWS customer support.

+## Machine Learning and Deep Learning using SageMaker

+Jupyter Notebooks can also be used to train a machine learning or a deep learning model using SageMaker.

+For faster training, there are also GPU instances available, while the ml.p2.xlarge is the smaller available GPU instance.